Shantang3/ACE-CPT-Notes/Personal Notes/Chr9.md

 ## Muscular Training Variables and Program Design

-- Needs assessment

-- Training frequency

-- Exercise selection and order

-- Training volume
+- Needs assessment: goal activity or sport - movement, physiological, injury analysis; individual assessment - current conditioning level, training history and technique, history of injury/fear, tolerance for discomfort.

-- Training intensity
+- Training frequency: inversely related to training volume and intensity

+- Exercise selection and order: primary exercises involve multiple muscles from one or larger muscle areas; accessory exercises involve smaller muscle groups from more isolated areas that span one joint.
+Recommendation: target each major muscle group two or three days per week, allowing a minimum of 48 hours of recovery between sessions.

-- Training Tempo
+- Training volume and loads: sets, repetitions, and intensity.

-- Best intervals
+Volumn = sets * reps * weight load (for load-volume calculation).
+Typically lower for competitive powerlifters as they focus on improving muscle's ability to max recruit fibers to generate higher amounts of force; competitive bodybuilders. on the other hand, perform higher-volume workouts.

+Table 9.12.

+- Training intensity: % of max resistance (higher intensity training sessions require lower exercise volume).
+Most periodization models for muscular training begin with high-volume/low-intensity workouts, progress to moderate-volume/moderate-intensity workouts and conclude with lower-volume/higher-intensity workouts.

+- Training Tempo: commonly recommended movement speed of six seconds per repetition.

+- Best intervals (recovery period): replenishment of muscle energy substrates is relatively rapid, with 50% renewal within the first 30 sec, 75% within the first minute, and 95% renewal within the first two minutes.